EdDataScienceEES/tutorial-orla03/index.md

 <center> <img src="{{ site.baseurl }}/figures/Prediction-plot.png" alt="Img" style="width: 800px;"/> </center>

+## Challenge!!

+In this section, we will challenge ourselves to plot both 99% confidence and 99% prediction intervals for ...

-## What do we expect when we move to a 99% prediction interval?
+#### What do we expect when we move to a 99% prediction interval?

-Intuitively, when we more to 99% intervals, we are predicting a larger interval in which there is 99% probability the predicted value lies in thei interval, therefore the interval will be LARGER.
+Intuitively, when we move to 99% intervals, we are predicting a larger interval in which there is 99% probability the predicted value lies in the interval, therefore the interval will be LARGER.

+I challenge you to find 99% intervals for

 Well done, you've successfully completed the tutorial!